goglusifer/avi/README.md

 # avi
 Scripts and codes

-uploading batch files for multipurpose use
+uploading batch and scripts files for multipurpose use